cloudControl/documentation/Guides/Third-Party Buildpacks/Go Martini.md

 web: MARTINI_ENV=production go-martini-example-app
 ~~~

 Left from the colon we specify the **required** process type called `web` and then set the `$MARTINI_ENV` environment variable to `production` and run the application binary.
-All web processes on the cloudControl platform are required to listen on the port specified by the `$PORT` environment variable.
+All web processes on the dotCloud platform are required to listen on the port specified by the `$PORT` environment variable.
 Martini does this by default.

 ### The Actual Application Code

 The actual application code is really straight forward.
 It simply uses the Martini framework to render the HTML output and return it to the client.
-The `m.Run()` automatically binds to the port specified in the `$PORT` environment variable as is required on [cloudControl].
+The `m.Run()` automatically binds to the port specified in the `$PORT` environment variable as is required on [dotCloud].

 ~~~go
 package main